 There are different kinds of LDAP bind operations, including:

-Simple LDAP bind, in which credentials are transferred over the network in cleartext and is unsecure.
+A simple LDAP bind, in which credentials are transferred over the network in cleartext, which isn’t secure.

-LDAP over Secure Sockets Layer/Transport Layer Security, also known as LDAPS bind, which is encrypted and is secure.
+LDAP over Secure Sockets Layer/Transport Layer Security, also known as an LDAPS bind, which is encrypted and secure.

 How to detect unsecure LDAP binds